Royal Saudi Air Force: History

+Following a contract with the British government, which was concluded in 1937, a military airstrip at Jeddah was established in 1939.
+The military airstrip was where the Air Force was stationed.
+In 1949, a group of aviation students were sent to study in England, after completing training at Al-Houba.
+By 1950, a second group of students were sent.
+The Air Force was re-organized in 1950 and began to receive American assistance from 1952 including the use of Dhahran Airfield by the United States Air Force.
+In 1951, the group of aviation students returned to form the Royal Saudi Air Force.

-Early aircraft used by the RSAF included the Caproni Ca.100, Albatros D.III, Armstrong Whitworth F.K.8, Farman MF.11 Airco DH.9, dH 82 Tiger Moth, Westland Wapiti, Avro Anson, Douglas C-47, and the B-26 Invader.
+On November 5, 1952, the Air Force’s flag was raised at a military hangar in Jeddah Airport, which was attended by His Royal Highness Prince Mishaal bin Abdulaziz, Minister of Defense and Aviation at the time.
+Shortly afterwards, Air Force schools begun opening around the kingdom.
+Early aircraft used by the RSAF included the Caproni Ca.100, Albatros D.III, Armstrong Whitworth F.K.8, Farman MF.11 Airco DH.9, dH 82 Tiger Moth, Westland Wapiti, Avro Anson, Douglas C-47, and the Douglas B-26 Invader.

+In 1957, the Royal Saudi Air Force begun major developments, including the establishments of 5 Squadrons, all based at Jeddah Airport.
+The transportation squadron was equipped with Douglas C-54 Skymasters and Fokker S-13s.
+The No.2 Squadron was equipped with Douglas B-26 Invaders and the No.5 Squadron was equipped with 20 De Havilland Vampires.

-As part of the Magic Carpet arms deal between the United Kingdom and the Kingdom of Saudi Arabia, four single-seat Hawker Hunter F.6s and two Hunter T.7s were ordered from Hawker in 1966.
+As part of the Magic Carpet arms deal between the United Kingdom and Saudi Arabia, four single-seat Hawker Hunter F.6s and two Hunter T.7s were ordered from Hawker in 1966.
 The aircraft were delivered to No. 6 Squadron at Khamis Mushayt Airbase in May 1966.
-Although the Hunters were operational following attacks on Saudi Arabia by the Egyptian Air Force they were not a success as interceptors as they lacked any ground control but were used for ground attack.
+Although the Hunters were operational, following attacks on Saudi Arabia by the Egyptian Air Force they were not a success as interceptors as they lacked any ground control but were used for ground attack.
 One single-seat aircraft was lost in 1967 and the remaining aircraft were presented to Jordan in 1968.